-- SAL runs in privilege level 0 and will return an error if called from other privilege levels. - SAL runs little endian. - SAL procedures follow the standard IA-64 calling convention.
-SAL runtime services shall be implemented completely in the IA-64 ISA. - SAL procedures are not re-entrant with respect to any runtime service (including itself). - SAL procedures are not MP-safe except for the SAL_MC_RENDEZ, SAL_CACHE_FLUSH and SAL_CACHE_INIT procedures.
-The OS is required to enforce single threaded access to the other SAL procedures. - Architected SAL runtime procedures are called either in virtual or physical mode under the OS execution environment.
-OEM specific SAL runtime procedures may not support both virtual and physical modes of operation. - All SAL procedures that don't return the status of unimplemented procedure (-1), must be implemented.
+- SAL runs in privilege level 0 and will return an error if called from other privilege levels. - · SAL runs little endian. - SAL procedures follow the standard calling convention for the Itanium processors.
+The SAL runtime services shall be implemented completely in the Itanium processor system environment. - Some SAL procedures are primarily intended for use during OS initialization and designed to be called on one processor.
+These are not required to be re-entrant.
+Some SAL procedures are required to be called on multiple processors simultaneously.
+These are required to be MP-safe but need not be re-entrant.
+Some SAL procedures may be re-invoked on the same processor, e.g., the invocation of the SAL_GET_STATE_INFO procedure for a CPE event may be interrupted by the invocation of the same procedure for an MCA event on the same processor.
+Such procedures need to be re-entrant as well as MP-safe.
+These requirements are specified in Table 9.3.
+For the procedures that are not re-entrant, the operating system is required to enforce single threaded access. - The operating system must ensure that SAL procedures run to completion on the same processor, i.e. the SAL procedure cannot migrate to another processor due to OS context switching. - Architected SAL runtime procedures are called either in virtual or physical mode under the operating system execution environment.
+OEM specific SAL Runtime procedures may not support both virtual and physical modes of operation. - All SAL procedures that don't return the status of unimplemented procedure (-1), must be implemented.